wp-media/rocket-lazy-load/readme.txt

 The element must have the class `rocket-lazyload`, and a `data-bg` attribute, which value is the CSS url for the image.

+= Related Plugins =

+* [Imagify: The Best image optimizer](https://imagify.io/?utm_source=wordpress.org&utm_medium=referral&utm_campaign=LazyLoadPlugin) to speed up your website with lighter images.
+* [WP Rocket: Best performance plugin](https://wp-rocket.me/?utm_source=wordpress.org&utm_medium=referral&utm_campaign=LazyLoadPlugin) to speed up your WordPress website.
+* [Heartbeat Control by WP Rocket](https://wordpress.org/plugins/heartbeat-control/): Heartbeat Control by WP Rocket: The best plugin to control the WordPress Heartbeat API and reduce CPU usage.
+* [RocketCDN: The best CDN plugin for WordPress](https://rocketcdn.me/wordpress/) to propel your content at the speed of light – no matter where your users are located in the world.
+* [Increase Max upload file size](https://wordpress.org/plugins/upload-max-file-size/) is the best plugin to increase the upload file size limit to any value with one click.

 == Changelog ==
+= 2.3.5 =
+Enhancement: Test the plugin with latest version of WordPress v5.9.3
+Enhancement: Change WP readme content.

 = 2.3.4 =
 Enhancement: Allow `<a>` tags to lazyload background images
 Enhancement: Add <noscript> tag to lazyloaded picture elements